marcosdima/godot-fw/docs/RULES.md

 Rules primarily operate on condition intensity.
 For the initial implementation, rules may modify only `Condition.intensity`.

 Rules do not directly modify the `ConditionHandler`.
-The `StateSystem` evaluates rules and performs the necessary structural changes through the `ConditionHandler`.
+The `StateModule` evaluates rules and performs the necessary structural changes through the `ConditionHandler`.

 Reducing a condition's intensity to zero or below is the mechanism for removing it.
 A rule that cancels a condition this way is a valid rule concept.